 In the United States, naltrexone is prescribed as one 50mg tablet that is to be taken every day.
 At the same time, patients are told to completely abstain from alcohol.
 With the Sinclair Method, developed and widely used in Finland, naltrexone is prescribed in a different way.
 Patients are told to continue drinking as they normally would.
 At the same time, they must always take one 50mg tablet of naltrexone one hour before drinking Just as important as the one hour rule. the naltrexone must never be taken on non-drinking days.
 The main goal with the Sinclair Method is to achieve the process of extinction for cravings for alcohol.
 With extinction, when a behavior which was pleasurable and positively reinforcing, becomes less pleasurable and less positively reinforcing, the behavior gradually and naturally stops occurring.
 This gradual process eventually leads to less cravings and less desire for alcohol.
 The goal with the Sinclair Method is to eventually enable people to either stop drinking or to moderate their drinking.

-I have found the Sinclair Method to be the most effective way to use naltrexone.
+The Sinclair Method has been shown to be an effective way to use naltrexone.
 The actress Claudia Christian used the Sinclair Method to put her alcoholism into remission.
 She then founded the C3 Foundation to provide education, support, and resources for use of the Sinclair Method.
 The C3 Foundation can be found at www.cthreefoundation.org.
 “One Little Pill”, a documentary movie about the Sinclair Method, and narrated by Claudia Christian, can be found at the C3 Foundation website as well.

 Dr. Locketz is very skilled in the outpatient drug detox from benzodiazepines such as Xanax, Klonopin, Ativan, and Valium.
 Detoxification from benzodiazepines can be particularly difficult for patients.
 The anxiety and other symptoms associated with benzo withdrawal can be tremendous.